qdrant/landing_page/qdrant-landing/content/documentation/guides/optimize.md

 })
 ```

+### Improving Precision

-In this scenario you can increase the precision of the search by increasing the `ef` and `m` parameters of the HNSW index, even with limited RAM.
+Increase the `ef` and `m` parameters of the HNSW index to improve precision, even with limited RAM:

 ```json
 ...